composer/composer/doc/03-cli.md

 To run [scripts](articles/scripts.md) manually you can use this command, just give it the script name and optionally any required arguments.

+## exec

+Executes a vendored binary/script.
+You can execute any command and this will ensure that the Composer bin-dir is pushed on your PATH before the command runs.

+### Options

+* **--list:** List the available composer binaries

 ## diagnose

 If you think you found a bug, or something is behaving strangely, you might